-395 James Wooder, 'The New Salvage Convention: A Shipowner's Perspective' (1990) 21 Journal of Maritime Law and Commerce 81, 81.
+117 James Wooder, 'The New Salvage Convention: A Shipowner's Perspective' (1990) 21 Journal of Maritime Law and Commerce 81, 81.

-396 For example, with the Torrey Canyon, the ship was sunk on UK Government orders rather than salvaged, the Christos Bitas was scuttled on the orders of the United Kingdom Government, the Kurdistan was scuttled on the orders of the Canadian Government, the Eastern Mariner I was refused access in Bermuda and was scuttled and the Atlantic Empress was refused access to ports in Tobago and sank.
+118 For example, with the Torrey Canyon, the ship was sunk on UK Government orders rather than salvaged, the Christos Bitas was scuttled on the orders of the United Kingdom Government, the Kurdistan was scuttled on the orders of the Canadian Government, the Eastern Mariner I was refused access in Bermuda and was scuttled and the Atlantic Empress was refused access to ports in Tobago and sank.
 The latter two cases and their results were replicated in the Erika in 1999 and the Prestige in 2002; Brian Binney, 'Protecting the Environment with Salvage Laws: Risks, Rewards, and the 1989 Salvage Convention' (1990) 65 Washington Law Review 639, 644; Edgar Gold, 'Marine Salvage: Towards a New Regime' (1989) 20 Journal of Maritime Law and Commerce 487, 488-490.

-397 Michael Allen, 'The International Convention on Salvage and LOF 90' (1991) 22 Journal of Maritime Law and Commerce 119, 120.
+119 Michael Allen, 'The International Convention on Salvage and LOF 90' (1991) 22 Journal of Maritime Law and Commerce 119, 120.

-398 International Convention on Salvage, opened for signature 28 April 1989, 93 UKTS 8; Cm 3458 (entered into force 14 July 1996).
+120 International Convention on Salvage, opened for signature 28 April 1989, 93 UKTS 8; Cm 3458 (entered into force 14 July 1996).

-399 Richard Shaw, 'Places of Refuge: International Law in the Making' (2003) 9 Journal of International Maritime Law 159, 160.
+121 Richard Shaw, 'Places of Refuge: International Law in the Making' (2003) 9 Journal of International Maritime Law 159, 160.

-400 Michael Kerr, 'The International Convention on Salvage 1989 - How It Came To Be' (1990) 39 International and Comparative Law Quarterly 530, 538-539;
+122 Michael Kerr, 'The International Convention on Salvage 1989 - How It Came To Be' (1990) 39 International and Comparative Law Quarterly 530, 538-539; Tamberlin J in United Salvage Pty Ltd. v Louis Dreyfus Armateurs SNC; The La Pampa [2006] 163 FCR 151, 163.

-reached a compromise that would at least compensate the salvor for his expenses in an unsuccessful salvage operation.401 This resulted in Article 14 which permits salvors to claim special compensation in cases where the salvor is unable to claim salvage reward for operations involving ships and cargo which threaten damage to the environment or where, in cases of successful salvage, the salvage reward was not sufficient to compensate the salvor for his expenses in doing so.
+for his expenses in an unsuccessful salvage operation.123 This resulted in Article 14 which permits salvors to claim special compensation in cases where the salvor is unable to claim salvage reward for operations involving ships and cargo which threaten damage to the environment or where, in cases of successful salvage, the salvage reward was not sufficient to compensate the salvor for his expenses in doing so.

-In cases of threatened damage to the environment, Article 14 of the 1989 Salvage Convention provides for a safety net of special consideration for the salvors where no reward is earned or where any salvage reward earned is less than the special compensation assessed under Article 14.402 This compensation covers the salvors expenses which include not only out of pocket expenses but also the cost of equipment and personnel reasonably used,403 but does not include an element of profit.404 This can be increased by up to 30% where the salvage operations 'has prevented or minimised damage to the environment' and can in some circumstances be increased by a tribunal to a maximum of 100% of the expenses.405 Article 14 of the 1989 Salvage Convention was considered by the House of Lords in The Nagasaki Spirit, where Lord Mustill held that the Article did not create a new basis for salvage operations.
+In cases of threatened damage to the environment, Article 14 of the 1989 Salvage Convention provides for a safety net of special consideration for the salvors where no reward is earned or where any salvage reward earned is less than the special compensation assessed under Article 14.124 This compensation covers the salvors expenses which include not only out of pocket expenses but also the cost of equipment and personnel reasonably used, 125 but does not include an element of profit.
+126 This can be increased by up to 30% where the salvage operations 'has prevented or minimised damage to the environment' and can in some circumstances be increased by a tribunal to a maximum of 100% of the expenses.
+127 Article 14 of the 1989 Salvage Convention was considered by the House of Lords in The Nagasaki Spirit, where Lord Mustill held that the Article did not create a new basis for salvage but merely enhanced the benefits available from the performance of salvage operations.
 Lord Mustill concluded: